adamurban04/portfolio/_posts/2024-02-08-my-second-semester-at-university-of-limerick.markdown

 **Back in Ireland [ACTIVE]**

 After beautiful holidays with my family and friends, attending The Kellner Family Foundation scholars' meeting, I returned to Ireland.
 Even during the holidays, I dedicated time to improving my coding skills and preparing for the second semester.
 I expanded my coding portfolio and gained insights into implementing Java interfaces for GUIs.

-Furthermore, I am working towards establishing a tennis club as I believe it would be a great tribute to the University of Limerick.
+The beginning of the second semester has been fairly quick, but I am thrilled to continue my journey.
+There's been quite a lot of work specially with the Cooperative Education placement preparation, which I intend to undertake overseas.
+I've created myself a CV and undertook a screen-interview, where I got more information about the Global Programme.
+My original plan was to go to Germany, however it seems like UL has more opportunities in the Netherlands and Croatia.

+There's been a Patch x ISE Hackaton happening on 17th of February and I secured myself a place.
+It was a great opportunity to work on a project in a team.
+With an idea for the project, I took upon myself the project-lead role and collaborated with 5 other team members.
+I have written more about the event on my [LinkedIn profile](https://www.linkedin.com/in/adamurban73/).